cpabooks/cpabooks-docs/docs/inventory/automatic_inventory_valuation/cost_of_goods_sold_kit_product.rst

 .. index::
    single: Cost of goods sold for kit product (Community 10.0)

-Compute cost of goods sold for a kit product using real price costing - Odoo 10.0 community
+Compute cost of goods sold for a kit product using real price costing - CPAbooks
 ===========================================================================================

 Video